ASUS-TUFLSR/Realtime-Chat-App-v2/README.md

 - Implementing Socket.io for rtf
 - Created socketjs file in backend which will handle rtf
 - Implemented connectSocket and disconnectSocket which tells which user is currently logged in the authStore and Whispr
+- Getting the users online by indicating a green icon when user get's online

 # DB